prior-knowledge/bayestime/03/r/mcmc-from-scratch.md

 ## 3\.
 Coding up Metropolis-Hastings

 ### 3.1 Refresher: what does MH do?

+Markov Chain Monte Carlo (MCMC) is a stochastic process used to produce samples from an arbitrary probability distribution.
+Metropolis-Hasting (MH) is a specific MCMC algorithm/implementation.
+The goal of MH is to produce accurate samples of a parameter given a function that is proportional to its probability distribution.
+The most natural function we can provide that fits this criteria is the product of the likelihood and prior distributions.
+MH works by choosing a random value of
+\(\theta\), then choosing whether to jump to a new random value in the vicinity of the original value based on whether the likelihood\*prior is higher there (and some random chance).

 Start with some value for our parameters \(\theta_{0}\).
 Each iteration
 \(t\),